Are you Betting over or under in today’s game? Learn how to predict scoring in MLB to pick a winner.

-Specialty relievers hitting 100 miles per hour are the norm instead of the exception.
+Specialty relievers hitting 100 miles per hour is the norm instead of the exception.

 Incredibly walk totals are only 3.2 per nine innings, a low number for the power pitching displayed.

 Base runners are down but home run totals remain high.
-Baseball has now become a mainly power oriented game.
+Baseball has now become a main power-oriented game.